cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 - Due date: [29/05/2025]

 #### Interactive ML Project Canvas

+The following blocks of code creates and interactive Canvas we can use in our practical session

-Fill in the form below to populate your ML Project Canvas.
+Run the code and then fill the form to populat the ML Project Canvas.
 The canvas will update in real-time as you type.

+We start by importing the relevant Python libraries.

 ```python
 import ipywidgets as widgets